 Discover how activism played a key role in Haring’s art.
 Compelled to speak for his generation, his art responds to urgent issues including political dictatorship, racism, homophobia, drug addiction, AIDS awareness, capitalism and the environment.

-Also on display are posters, photographs, and videos that conjure the vibrancy of late 1980s New York street culture that Haring embraced and reflected.
+Visitors to the exhibition will see more than 85 artworks including large, vibrant paintings and drawings.
+Also on display are posters, photographs, and videos that capture the vibrancy of 1980s New York street culture.